adrian1-dot/babbage-examples/README.md

     }`

 - txOutDatum is a new type `data OutputDatum = NoOutputDatum | OutputDatumHash DatumHash | OutputDatum Datum` **OutputDatum** is the new inline-datum
-- txOutReferenceScript is a reference script attached to a transaction output only, as input it just tells the node to build the transaction for the referenced script but isn't included in the transaction
+- txOutReferenceScript is a reference script attached to a transaction output, as input it just tells the node to build the transaction for the referenced script but isn't included in the transaction